dnanexus/dnanexus-example-applets/docs/_posts/2017-08-06-samtools_count_git_sh.md

   "network": ["github.com"]
 }
 ```
-Additional documentation can be found [here](https://wiki.dnanexus.com/Execution-Environment-Reference#Network-Access)
+Additional documentation on `access` and `network` fields can be found on the [Execution Environment Reference](https://wiki.dnanexus.com/Execution-Environment-Reference#Network-Access) wiki page.

 ## How is the SAMtools dependency added?

-SAMtools master branch is fetched from the [SAMtools GitHub repository](https://github.com/samtools/samtools).
+SAMtools is cloned and built from the [SAMtools GitHub](https://github.com/samtools/samtools) repository.
 Let's take a closer look at the dxapp.json's `runSpec.execDepends` property:
 ```json
   "runSpec": {
  ...